ilyadreamix/ilyadreamix/README.md

 The language I currently use for backend.

 Not going to lie, I use AI to learn and use it.
-I know basic concepts that are the same in all programming languages, so that helps me to understand what's going one there.
+I know basic concepts that are the same in all programming languages, so that helps me to understand what's going on there.